 - An increase in operating support to all of the contractual assets and scores of annual grant organizations “based on their regional impact, financial status and how they would use an increase in District funds,” according to the Allocations Committee report.
 “We are convinced that the proposed organizations will continue to make major contributions to the quality of life in the region.”

-- An increase of $599,000 in support for libraries, including more than $3.5 million dedicated to the eiNetwork and e-resources.
+- An increase of $619,000 in support for libraries, including more than $3.5 million dedicated to the eiNetwork and e-resources. (note: release and budget report, below, updated on 11/2 to reflect revised CLP calculation)

 - Nearly $2 million in funding for capital projects in regional parks.